SMSD75/Timetuning/README.md

 You can adjust the paths of your dataset as has been set in the function `make_loader` in `data_loader.py`.
 To ensure accurate loading, this function should be set to point directly to the root of your dataset, specifically to the `JPEGImages` and `Annotations` for images and labels, respectively.
 If this path is incorrect, the dataloader will not be able to find and load your dataset correctly.

-This path configuration is crucial as the dataloader automatically converts a video dataset to an image dataset to simplify the parsing process.
-Incorrect paths can result in inaccurate conversion, disrupting the correct loading and use of your dataset.
+The correct configuration of this path is crucial.
+If the directory `JPEGImages` contains videos rather than images, the dataloader will automatically react.
+It generates distinct subdirectories, each named after a video, and fills these with the corresponding video frames.
+Moreover, the dataloader determines whether the given path is for an unconverted video dataset or a correctly converted image dataset.
+It does so by counting the depth of the directories it needs to traverse to reach video or image files.
+This counting helps it discern the type of data to handle.

 Please ensure that the paths you provide are correct and accurately point to your dataset's location.